 Plan administrators are required to provide each covered participant and beneficiary with an SPD, which explains their rights and obligations under the plan.
 The SPD should be written in plain language that the average participant can understand.
-The content must include plan eligibility requirements, a summary of benefits, applicable claims procedures and ERISA rights and obligations.
-The document should also reference the plan name, employer name, plan and administration type, plan administrator contact information and the name/address of the legal agent for process.
+The content must include plan eligibility requirements, a summary of benefits, applicable claims procedures, and ERISA rights and obligations.
+The document should also reference the plan name, employer name, plan and administration type, plan administrator contact information, and the name/address of the legal agent for process.

 The SPD must be delivered within 90 days for newly covered participants or within 120 days for a newly established plan.
 However, participants do not have notice of the plan requirements until they receive the SPD, so it is advisable to distribute the SPD as soon as possible.
 In addition, an updated SPD is required every five years if material changes have been made; the updated SPD would incorporate the content of any material modifications (collectively a summary of material modifications or SMM) issued since the last SPD.
 Absent material changes, an updated SPD is required every ten years.
-In addition to covered employees, SPDs should be delivered to covered COBRA qualified beneficiaries, qualified medical child support order alternative recipients, spouses/domestic partners or dependents of deceased participants and guardians for covered individuals.
+In addition to covered employees, SPDs should be delivered to covered COBRA qualified beneficiaries, qualified medical child support order alternative recipients, spouses/domestic partners or dependents of deceased participants, and guardians for covered individuals.

 The SPD must be delivered to plan participants in a manner calculated to ensure actual receipt and by a method of delivery likely to result in full distribution.
-Electronic delivery (including either posting on a company intranet or through email notices) is allowed, so long as the DOL electronic delivery rules are followed.
+Electronic delivery is allowed, so long as the DOL electronic delivery rules are followed.
 These rules essentially divide the workforce into two groups: those with integral access to the employer's computer system as part of their regular duties (who can be defaulted to e-delivery) and those without such access (who must provide affirmative consent to e-delivery).
+While electronic delivery can include posting to an employer's intranet or benefits portal or sending via email (among other electronic means), these measures alone do not satisfy the DOL's distribution requirements.
+Employers must also notify employees that the notice has been posted and must describe the significance of the notice and the employee's right to request a paper copy.
 For more information on the DOL e-delivery requirements, see the NFP publication Electronic Distribution Rules: A Guide for Employers.